Eddy Rojas, Ph.D., M.A., P.E.

 Lynn Maroon is the mother of Matt Maroon and currently works for the Department of Veterans Affairs in Cleveland, Ohio and takes care of her 88 year old father.
 Lynn has been visiting Matt in Africa since he first went in 2006 and continues to make the journey as often as time allows.
 When she is in Malawi, Lynn lovingly takes on the role of Mum and will tackle any project deemed necessary, but her favorite pastime is to interact with everyone at Maji Zuwa, in the village, at the schools and in the community.
 She is anxious to retire someday so that she can devote more time in Malawi.
 Lynn has seen firsthand the amazing impact that Determined To Develop’s projects and programs have made and the positive change in so many lives.

 Carly Hensley – Secretary

 Carly spent a year volunteering in Malawi with D2D, teaching Biology and Physical Science at Khwawa Secondary School, the local village school where most of our students are educated.
-Carly now works as the community engagement specialist for FUSIAN and lives in Columbus with her dog, Bo.
+Carly now works as the community engagement specialist for FUSIAN and lives in Columbus with her dog, Gigi.
 Carly is a 2011 graduate of the University of Dayton where she earned a Bachelors degree in Biology.
 In order to raise awareness and funds for Determined to Develop, Carly co-chairs the annual event “Malawi Music Fest” which is a celebration of art and music held every spring in Dayton, Ohio.
 Additionally, Carly is also the House Corporation President for Chi Omega at the University of Dayton.
 After spending time in Malawi, Carly looks forward to one day returning to the warm heart of Africa!